openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :width: 450
     :align: center

-3. Once you have successfully set up the tool, take a moment to read through the help document of the deforest tool that is output below the Jupyter notebook cell you just ran.
-In the next part we will explain in more detail some of the parameters.
+3. Once you have successfully set up the tool, take a moment to read through the help document of the Deforest tool that is output below the Jupyter notebook cell you just ran.
+In the next part, we will explain in more detail some of the parameters.

 Process the time series
 """""""""""""""""""""""